Random-Nooby/Projects/Scripts/Obfuscated/Project Nova/README.md

 # Project Nova
-A bad hub, probably one of the worst hub, out there but hey it is keyless!
+A bad hub, probably one of the worst hub out there but hey it is keyless!

 ## Loader
 ```lua